 Like it or not, a strong economy is what supports our survival in today’s standard, and hence what marks success (“marks“, NOT “is equal to“).
 I think that this is far from ideal, but it is what it is.
 Striving for success regardless of how one defines it, I believe, is what we humans have in common.
 Forgetting this leads us to think that we are more different than we are.
 Now, how the desire to reach success translates into our behavior is what I think we need to pay most of our attention to.
 Do we hurt others along the way?
 Do we use methods that aren´t benefiting others but for us alone?
 How do we achieve our means without negatively impacting the environment and our fellow humans?
 Food for thoughts.

 Anyhow, the book shares the different meanings of “Factfulness” and ways in which we could be more “Factful”.
 I´ve listed out three of the ten definitions the book has provided, which I notice myself often miss if not being reminded by this book:

 - Factfulness is recognizing when a story talks about a gap

-I find it really easy to find news that try to paint a picture of two separate groups with a gap in between.
-The majority of people, though, is right in the middle where the gap is.
+I find it easy to find news that tries to paint a picture of two separate groups with a gap in between.
+The majority of people, though, are right in the middle where the gap is.
 Example: people living on level 2 and 3 are more than 3-folds higher in number than those living on level 1 and 4 combined.
 What we are often exposed to, however (namely through media), are the disparaging differences between level 1 and 4.
-This creates the perception that the people of the world either live in two very polarizing conditions: they either have a very good, or a very bad life.
+This creates the perception that the people of the world either live in two very polarizing conditions: they either have a very good or an awful life.